Battle of Carillon: Analysis

-Before the battle

 Criticisms of Abercrombie begin with his reliance on relatively poor intelligence.
 Reports reached him that the French strength at Carillon was 6,000, and that a further 3,000 were expected.
 Many of these reports were from French deserters or captives, and Abercrombie should have investigated them by sending out scouts or light infantry.
 Even if the reports were accurate, Abercrombie's army still significantly outnumbered that of Montcalm.
 The same sources must also have reported the shortage of provisions at the fort, a sign that a siege would have ended quickly.

 Abercrombie's next error was an apparent over-reliance on the analysis of Matthew Clerk.
 His lack of experienced engineers caused the state of French defences to be repeatedly misread.
 What is clear is that Abercrombie, in his stated desire for haste, did not want to act on Clerk's recommendation to fortify Rattlesnake Hill, and then sought to blame Clerk, claiming he was merely acting on the engineer's advice.
 Clerk was one of the battle's casualties, so he was unavailable to defend himself against assignment of some of the blame.
 Captain Charles Lee of the 44th Foot wrote, on the prospect of using cannon on Rattlesnake Hill, "There was one hill in particular, which seem'd to offer itself as an ally to us, it immediately commanded the lines from hence two small cannon well planted must have drove the French in a very short time from their breast work [...] this was never thought of, which (one wou'd imagine) must have occur'd to any blockhead who was not absolutely so far sunk into Idiotism as to be oblig'd to wear a bib and bells."

 The tactical decision not to bring cannons forward was probably one of Abercrombie's most significant errors.
 The use of cannon against the French works would have cleared paths through the abatis and breached the breastworks.

 Abercrombie also had the option to avoid a pitched battle, instead beginning siege operations against the French position.
 His force was large enough that he could have fully invested the French position and fended off any arriving reinforcements.